Mohammed is the Managing Director of this firm.

-Mohammed commenced practice as a Criminal Lawyer more then a decade ago.
+He commenced practice as a Criminal Lawyer more than 15 years ago.
 He has defended some of the most serious, complex and high-profile criminal cases of recent times.
 It is not uncommon for Mohammed's cases to attract substantial media attention but Mohammed chooses not to discuss cases for the protection of his clients' right to confidentiality.

 Mohammed has impressive abilities to digest evidence, identify flaws and search for crucial undisclosed evidence; qualities which reward him with staggering successful results he can boast about.